Martin O'Neill: Republic of Ireland

-On 7 June 2016, O'Neill signed a contract extensions until the 2018 FIFA World Cup in Russia.
+On 7 June 2016, O'Neill signed a contract extension until the 2018 FIFA World Cup in Russia.
 On 22 June 2016, Ireland defeated Italy 1–0 in their final group game of Euro 2016 to qualify for the knock-out stages and round of 16 match against France.

-In June 2016, O'Neill was criticised for using a derogatory term to describe LGBT people.
-During a public appearance in Cork that month, O'Neill informed a gathering of Ireland football fans that he had two others accompany assistant Roy Keane and him on a recent visit to San Francisco as he was worried people might think they were "queers".
-The Gay and Lesbian Equality Network (GLEN) condemned the comments and called on him to apologise to the LGBT community.
-The National LGBT Federation also called on O'Neill to withdraw the remarks and apologise, noting that O'Neill's behaviour could only have a detrimental effect on attempts to tackle homophobic prejudice in sport.
-He apologised for the derogatory remark a number of days later.
+In June 2016, O'Neill informed a gathering of Ireland football fans at a public event that he had two others accompany assistant Keane and him on a recent visit to San Francisco, as he was worried people might think they were "queers".
+The Gay and Lesbian Equality Network (GLEN) and the National LGBT Federation condemned the comments and called on him to apologise.
+He apologised for the derogatory remark several days later.

 On 9 October 2017, Ireland defeated Wales 1–0 in Cardiff to qualify for the qualification play-offs.
 In the first leg of the play-offs on 11 November, Ireland drew 0–0 against Denmark in Copenhagen.
 In the second leg on 14 November in Dublin, Ireland lost 5–1 to Denmark after taking the lead in the game.
 In January 2018, O'Neill signed a new two-year contract with the FAI after previously verbally agreeing to the contract in October 2017.

 On 6 September 2018, an understrength Ireland lost 4–1 to Wales in their opening game in the UEFA Nations League.
 Ireland went on to finish bottom of their group, picking up just two points in two 0–0 draws against Denmark and were relegated to UEFA Nations League C for the 2020–21 UEFA Nations League (although were later restored to League B following a format change).
-On 21 November 2018, O'Neill parted company with the FAI.
+On 21 November 2018, O'Neill parted company with the FAI by mutual consent, alongside Keane.

 Nottingham Forest

-It was announced on 15 January 2019 that O'Neill had become the manager of Nottingham Forest.
-O'Neill guided the club to a ninth-place finish in the Championship.
-However, he was sacked as manager on 28 June 2019, soon after assistant Roy Keane had departed the club.
+It was announced on 15 January 2019 that O'Neill had become the manager of Nottingham Forest, succeeding Aitor Karanka with the team 9th in the EFL Championship.
+Having finished the season in the same position in the table, he was sacked as manager on 28 June 2019, and Sabri Lamouchi was appointed in his place.

+Return to Celtic

+On 27 October 2025, O'Neill returned to Celtic as interim manager following Brendan Rodgers' resignation.
+Two days later, in his first game back in charge, Celtic beat Falkirk 4–0 at Celtic Park.